Executive & Strategy

 AI also strengthens PDCA—especially when speed and iteration are key.

 Example: Instead of a vague Kaizen charter, a plastics plant used AI to auto-fill a PDCA worksheet based on system data, accelerating the “Plan” phase by 60%.
+Use PDCA software like Solvonext to keep track of all activities and KPI at one place.

 Example: A pharma plant used mobile operator apps integrated with AI to validate proper sequence changeovers during the “Do” phase—avoiding risk of cross-contamination.